k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

 # How did I get here

-Like any good programmer I decided to avoid 1 hour of boring manually searching up and replacing each traditional character to a simplified character by doing it ✨✨ progamatically ✨✨ making it take 5 hours instead 😊 😊 😊 😊 😊.
+Like any good programmer I decided to avoid 1 hour of boring manually searching up and replacing each traditional character to a simplified character by doing it

+✨✨ programatically ✨✨

+making it take 5 hours instead 😊 😊 😊 😊 😊 (or however long it took idk but it took longer than it should have).